Starrett History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Stirrett, Stirett, Sterritt, Stirratt, Starratt, Starrat, Starret and many more.

 Some of the Starrett family moved to Ireland, but this topic is not covered in this excerpt.
-Another 286 words(20 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name were:

 Starrett Settlers in United States in the 18th Century

 - William Starrett, who landed in New England in 1735